Category Archives: Sports

 WNBA Star, Jamba Juice Tackle Childhood Obesity

-Attended an event at the Boys and Girls Club of Santa Monica co-sponsered by the WNBA and Jamba Juice.
 Talked to Los Angeles Sparks guard Alana Beard about what they hoped to accomplish in their combined efforts to impact the national epidemic of childhood obesity.

-Also grabbed a lot of shots with my Leica M7 and M6, the Leica 50mm Summilux 1.4 ASPH and incredibly useful Leica 35mm Summicron 2.0 ASPH.
+Grabbed a lot of shots with my Leica M7 and M6, the Leica 50mm Summilux 1.4 ASPH and incredibly useful Leica 35mm Summicron 2.0 ASPH.
 All shot with Kodak 800.

 And the kids.
 I broke a record for sweating I’m sure.
 There was a guy following me around with a mop.
 Hope the pictures are okay.